Why winning in writing is more like cooking than speaking

 If you try that on a proposal you will leave ingredients out.
 And the ones that you include will not be prepared properly.
 And you won’t be able to fix it because you can’t un-cook something.

 The kind of proposal you get without planning is like a soup made with whatever random ingredients the cook had available.
 Even if the soup is tasty, if the customer doesn't want soup the customer will not be pleased.
 To win, you need to deliver the meal the customer wants, and impress them with how well prepared it is.
-To do that you have to not only take the order, but understand their preferences, have the ingredients, and figure out how to best prepare them.
+To do that you have to not only take the order, but understand their preferences, have the ingredients, and figure out how to best prepare them to meet their expectations.

 To do this in writing, you have to break it down into steps: